NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

             d.
 Ntdsutil snapshot “activate instance ntds” “mount 2” quit quit

-        3.  []{#in_Active .anchor}You accidentally delete a user account
+        3. You accidentally delete a user account in Active Directory.
-            in Active Directory.
             What can you do to correct the problem and provide the user full access to their files?

             a.
 Do a non-authoritative restore of Active Directory.